genxium/GFoldLander/scipy_references/README.md

 Although during the theoretical development some coefficients are introduced to take constraints into objective, making it a little similar to `1.2.1`, _the aftermath is quite different_.

 Kindly note that `KKT conditions method` is only applicable to `regular problems` which satisfy `some constraint qualifications`.
-The term `some constraint qualifications` might seem vague at a first glance but it should be analyzed case by case.
+Whether or not a problem is `regular` should be analyzed case by case.

 Pros
-- guarantee on finding the solution which satisfies all constraints if one existed
+- guarantee on finding the solution which satisfies all constraints if one exists

 Cons
 - there're requirements of `constraint qualifications` for the problem to be "regular", i.e. such that the `duality gap = 0`